WrenSecurity/wrensecurity.org/site/projects/wrenidm/resources.md

 ## Documentation

-Documentation is still work in progress.
-A Cookbook with common use cases will be ready soon.
+Project documentation can be found in our documentation platform ([docs.wrensecurity.org](https://docs.wrensecurity.org/wrenidm/latest/index.html)).
+Repository hosting cookbook with common use cases is available on [GitHub](https://github.com/WrenSecurity/wrenidm-cookbook).